Paul Raymond (publisher): Career

 Raymond first moved into publishing in 1964 when he launched the men's magazine King, but it ceased publication after two issues.
 In 1971, he took over and relaunched the adult title Men Only from City Magazines (it had been launched by C. Arthur Pearson Ltd in 1935); his other magazines eventually included Razzle and Mayfair.
 Among the models featured in his magazines was Fiona Richmond, who became Raymond's girlfriend.
 Jean Bradley was married to Raymond from 1951 to 1974, divorcing him over the relationship with Richmond and received a settlement of £250,000; she died in 2002.
 Richmond denied breaking the marriage in August 2008.

 In 1974, he purchased the lease on the Windmill Cinema and returned it to the original name, the Windmill Theatre, though he relinquished it in 1986.
 Other theatres controlled by Raymond included the Whitehall Theatre (acquiring its lease in 1968) where the sex comedy Pyjama Tops ran for more than five years along with several sequels, and the Royalty Theatre.
 When strip tease began to decline, Raymond let his Boulevard Theatre within the Revuebar in 1980 to The Comic Strip team and others pioneering the new "alternative comedy" of the time.

 Raymond diversified, investing millions into buildings and other property, especially in Soho starting in the 1970s, through his company, Soho Estates.
 During 1977, when many sex shops and strip clubs were closing because the police were active in closing them down, he was able to buy them cheaply.
 In that year, he was buying one Soho freehold each week, and also acquired property in Chelsea, Kensington and Hampstead.
 Raymond owned about 400 properties in the Soho area.
 He was a frequent name on lists of the UK's wealthy reportedly with an estimated £650 million.
 One associate claimed the estate was worth billions, though public records of assets overseas did not exist.
 Forbes also placed him on its list of US dollar billionaires.

 Often dubbed by the press 'King of Soho', he was the target of two extortion attempts, which were disclosed in the October 2010 release of Metropolitan Police papers.
 The second attempt was from decorators who threatened Raymond with bombing and shooting while pretending to be members of the IRA.

 On 22 January 1967, Raymond was initiated into the Grand Order of Water Rats for his contribution to entertainment in the UK.

 Personal life

 Around 1990 Raymond began to hand over control of his empire to his daughter Debbie (Deborah Jane Raymond, born 28 January 1956), but she died from an accidental heroin overdose on 5 November 1992.
 Debbie was editor-in-chief of the company's titles, as well as involved in its property concerns.
-Raymond also had two sons.
+Raymond also had two sons, Howard by his wife Jean, and Derry from a previous relationship.